 You can also keep it simple by writing a question on the poster.
 For example, “What is an adjective?”
 Or, “Name 3 verbs.”

 I love that this gets students answering questions in a non-threatening way.
 If they get it wrong, it’s ok!
 Quickly correct them, and try it again tomorrow!

 Be as creative with this as you want!
-Add the rhythm to well-known chant.
-Think of the popular sport’s chants such as, “Let’s go Wildcats!”
+Add the rhythm to a well-known chant.
+Think of the popular sports chants such as, “Let’s go Wildcats!”
 And the class calls back, “We are number one!”
-Keep the rhythm but change it now to, “What’s a noun,” and the class calls back with, “person, place, or thing!”
+Keep the rhythm but change it to, “What’s a noun?” and the class calls back with, “Person, place, or thing!”

 This is a great way to review a skill before an assessment!

 This is similar to an exit ticket, but is a quick verbal response and is used anytime.
 It’s perfect for when you have five extra minutes before lunch or specials.